mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

         }
     }

 The trick here is that the ``Client``'s ``authenticate`` method configures a ``ClientInterface`` and then calls to any valid API URL (*this is required*).
 The middleware initiates the access token process by making a call and storing it in the ``Integration`` entity's API keys through :ref:`TokenPersistenceFactory<Token Persistence>`.
-The URL is recommended to be something simple, like a version check or fetching info for the authenticated User.
+The URL is recommended to be something simple, like a checking version or fetching info for the authenticated User.

 Here is an example of a client, assuming that the User has already logged in and the code is in the request.